DIFFERENT TYPES OF CONCENTRATES

 As we have already mentioned, the flower or bud of Cannabis is the plant’s raw plant material.
 The concentrates are the trichomes separated and condensed with heat, pressure, and, sometimes, a solvent.

 One of the main differences between cannabis flowers and concentrates is their potency.
 Concentrates are always going to win in this regard since they only contain psychoactive compounds.
-A high-grade shatter or rosin can range from 50% to 75% THC.
-Likewise, CBD extracts can be almost pure CBD or a mixture of CBD and THC.
+A high-grade shatter or rosin can range from 50% to 75% THC wax.
+Likewise, CBD extracts can be almost pure CBD or a mixture of CBD and THC wax.
 Thanks to concentrates, recreational consumers can get a ton of high with a single dab or a single inhalation of their vaporizer.

 The concentrate production process often destroys the most delicate cannabinoids and terpenes.
 Therefore, the cannabis flower tends to have a richer aromatic profile.
 The extraction techniques are the ones that best preserve the full cannabinoid and terpenoid profiles.
-Rosin also tends to preserve flavor well.
+Rosin also manages to maintain flavor well.

 HOW CONCENTRATES ARE STORED